Pastoral Care

 Let’s Eat Together

-The Caring Network looks forward to resuming lunch with you on the 4th Wed of every month at 12 pm in Fellowship Hall when we are granted permission to meet face to face again.
+In pre-Covid times, the Caring Network gathered with guests on the 4th Wed of every month at 12 pm in Fellowship Hall to share lunch and fellowship.
 The idea is to bring your own lunch while the Caring Network provides drinks and seating.
-Let Dale Birdsall 989-7660 know of your interest or if you need a ride.
+Let Dale Birdsall 989-7660 know of your interest in resuming this.

 “FUUDIES”